jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (4) If a person chooses a valuation method that is not available to them and they later make no effective election, the Commissioner must determine the method to be used.
 In doing so, the Commissioner must consult the person.
 Restrictions on use of valuation methods
 (5) Restrictions apply to the use of valuation methods, as described in sections EC 8 to EC 10.
-Exception to subsection (2): express written notice required in certain cases (6) Subsection (2) does not apply to the extent to which an election requires a notice under section EC 11.
+Exception to subsection (2): express notice required in certain cases (6) Subsection (2) does not apply to the extent to which an election requires a notice under section EC 11.

 ### EC 8 Restrictions arising from use of herd scheme